-- The Helping Tenants and Small Businesses Act also proposes to change the Commercial Tenancies Act to extend the temporary ban on evictions for commercial tenants. - The ban was initially in place from May 1, 2020 to August 31, 2020, to align with the Canada Emergency Commercial Rent Assistance (CECRA) for small businesses. - This temporary ban would continue to apply to businesses that are eligible for federal-provincial rent assistance through the CECRA for small businesses, but their landlord chose not to apply for the program. - The ban will protect small businesses from being locked out or having their assets seized during COVID-19.
+- The Ontario government has introduced the Helping Tenants and Small Businesses Act that would, if passed, freeze rent in 2021 for most rent-controlled and non-rent-controlled residential units. - The bill would provide the vast majority of Ontario's tenants with financial relief as the province continues down the path of renewal, growth and economic recovery. - The Helping Tenants and Small Businesses Act also proposes to change the Commercial Tenancies Act to extend the temporary ban on evictions for commercial tenants. - The ban was initially in place from May 1, 2020 to August 31, 2020, to align with the Canada Emergency Commercial Rent Assistance (CECRA) for small businesses. - This temporary ban would continue to apply to businesses that are eligible for federal-provincial rent assistance through

-79. September 17th - Lower Limits for Unmonitored and Private Social Gatherings in Ottawa, Peel and Toronto Regions

-- o In consultation with the Chief Medical Officer of Health, local medical officers of health and local municipal leaders, the Ontario government has set a new limit reducing the number of people permitted to attend unmonitored social gatherings and organized public events in three regions experiencing higher rates of transmission of COVID-19. - This includes functions, parties, dinners, gatherings, BBQs or wedding receptions held in private residences, backyards, parks and other recreational areas. - This amended order will come into effect on September 18 at 12:01am. - To help prevent the spread of COVID-19, the amended order will set a new limit on the number of people allowed to attend an unmonitored social gathering to: - 10 people at an indoor event or gathering (previous limit of 50); or - 25 people at an outdoor event or gathering (previous limit of 100). - The new limits will only apply to persons within the boundaries of the following public health units: - Ottawa Public Health; - Peel Public Health: and - Toronto Public Health.
+- the CECRA for small businesses, but their landlord chose not to apply for the program. - The ban will protect small businesses from being locked out or having their assets seized during COVID-19. - 92.
+September 17th Lower Limits for Unmonitored and Private Social Gatherings in Ottawa, Peel and Toronto Regions - o In consultation with the Chief Medical Officer of Health, local medical officers of health and local municipal leaders, the Ontario government has set a new limit reducing the number of people permitted to attend unmonitored social gatherings and organized public events in three regions experiencing higher rates of transmission of COVID-19. - This includes functions, parties, dinners, gatherings, BBQs or wedding receptions held in private residences, backyards, parks and other recreational areas. - This amended order will come into effect on September 18 at 12:01am. - To help prevent the spread of COVID-19, the amended order will set a new limit on the number of people allowed to attend an unmonitored social gathering to: - 10 people at an indoor event or gathering (previous limit of 50); or - 25 people at an outdoor event or gathering (previous limit of 100). - The new limits will only apply to persons within the boundaries of the following public health units: - Ottawa Public Health; - Peel Public Health: and - Toronto Public Health. - Indoor and outdoor events and gatherings cannot be merged together.
+These are not accumulative and gatherings of 35 (25 outdoors and 10 indoors) are not permitted. - The new limits will not apply to events or gatherings held in staffed businesses and facilities, such as bars, restaurants, cinemas, convention centres or banquet halls, gyms, and recreational sporting or performing art events.

-- Indoor and outdoor events and gatherings cannot be merged together.
-These are not accumulative and gatherings of 35 (25 outdoors and 10 indoors) are not permitted. - The new limits will not apply to events or gatherings held in staffed businesses and facilities, such as bars, restaurants, cinemas, convention centres or banquet halls, gyms, and recreational sporting or performing art events. - Existing rules, including public health and workplace safety measures, for these businesses and facilities continue to be in effect. - These new compliance mechanisms are the most stringent in all of Canada. - For more details, please visit: https://news.ontario.ca/en/backgrounder/58398/lower-social-gathering-limits-adopted-to-help-stop-the-spread-of-covid-19
+- Existing rules, including public health and workplace safety measures, for these businesses and facilities continue to be in effect. - These new compliance mechanisms are the most stringent in all of Canada. - For more details, please visit: https://news.ontario.ca/en/backgrounder/58398/lower-social-gathering-limits-adopted-to-help-stop-the-spread-of-covid-19

-80. September 16th - Ontario Launches New COVID-19 Screening Tool to Help Protect Students and Staff
+93. September 16th - Ontario Launches New COVID-19 Screening Tool to Help Protect Students and Staff